rusefi/rusefi_documentation/Logging-Guide.md

+# Logging Guide

-rusEFI has a few different ways to collect logs from your ECU.
+rusEFI supports multiple methods to collect logs from your ECU.

-Both of these methods will product a .mlg file compatible with [MegaLogViewer](https://www.efianalytics.com/MegaLogViewer/).
-For some technical reasons, the content between the two files is slightly different, but all important fields are identical.
+Both of the methods detailed here will produce a `.mlg` file compatible with [MegaLogViewer](https://www.efianalytics.com/MegaLogViewer/).
+For some technical reasons, the content between the two methods differs slightly, but all important fields are identical.
 For most troubleshooting, either log type will do the job.

 If you're trying to share the log with someone to help you with your engine, please upload it at [rusEFI Online](https://rusefi.com/online).